-1. Represents the contract purchase price and excludes acquisitions costs which are capitalized per GAAP.
+^{1.} Represents the contract purchase price and excludes acquisitions costs which are capitalized per GAAP.
 The acquisition costs for acquisitions completed during the 12 months ended December 31, 2022, were \$0.6 million.
+The acquisition costs for acquisitions completed during the three months ended March 31, 2023, were \$0.1 million.

-Weighted Average Cap Rate is a rate of return on a real estate investment property based on the expected, annualized SLR that the property will generate under its existing lease or leases.
+^{2.} Weighted Average Cap Rate is a rate of return on a real estate investment property based on the expected, annualized SLR that the property will generate under its existing lease or leases.
 Average Cap Rate is calculated by dividing the annualized SLR the property will generate (before debt service and depreciation and after fixed costs and variable costs) by the purchase price of the property, excluding acquisition costs.
 The weighted Average Cap Rate is based upon square footage as of the date of acquisition.
-Represents remaining lease term as of closing date, on expected closing date, and is weighted based on square feet.

-Based on the exchange rate of 1.31 one British Pound to one U.S. dollar as of closing of the acquisition.
+Represents remaining lease term as of closing date, or expected closing date, and is weighted based on square feet.
+Based on the exchange rate of 1.31 British Pound to one U.S. dollar as of closing of the acquisition.